drvcodenta/SimonGame/README.md

 # SimonGame
-I created this game focusing on Learning the concepts of jQuery!
+I created this game using jQuery!

+Start the game by clicking any key on the keyboard then it will randomnly flash a color!
+Rule of the game:

+Click the colors in the same order as they were before otherwise you Lose!